 Wayne Parsons believes that justice is the most important concern of man on earth.
 In his trial experience, Mr. Parsons has been involved in virtually every type of litigation, earning a reputation for ethics, hard work, excellence and success in complex cases.
 His clients in the 1990s Benlate litigation recovered over $40 million from corporate giant DuPont in a defective product lawsuit.
 Wayne Parsons is recognized by Hawai‘i personal injury lawyers as the founder of their organization the Hawai‘i Association for Justice (HAJ).
 In 2006, Mr. Parsons was elected President of the Hawai‘i State Bar Association, and he is the founder of the People’s Law School, a six-week adult education course offering non-lawyers basic legal information.
 He has also served for nearly 26 years as one of two Hawai‘i attorneys on the Board of Governors of the American Association for Justice (AAJ), the powerful organization that counts as members all of the great personal injury attorneys in the United States.

 Wayne Parsons takes a service-oriented approach to the practice of law, working directly with each of his clients instead of passing them off to paralegals or associates.
 He strives to be accessible, returning calls and responding promptly to inquiries as the case progresses.
-For a free initial consultation with an attorney dedicated to injury prevention and safety, and in justice for every client, contact the Wayne Parsons Law Office today.
+For a free initial consultation with an attorney dedicated to injury prevention and safety, and who believes in justice for every client, contact the Wayne Parsons Law Office today.

 In addition to Wayne Parsons’ wealth of experience in personal injury law, he actually began his career in the sciences, earning his Bachelor of Science and Master of Science degrees in Engineering – Physics and Engineering – Mathematics, with a minor in Electrical Engineering from the University of Michigan.
 Coming to Maui with the University of Michigan Mt.
 Haleakala Observatory in 1967, he worked on the 1969 Apollo moon landing with scientists based on the Island of Maui.
 Having fallen in love with surfing and the people of the Islands, Wayne returned to Ann Arbor and attended the University of Michigan Law School, returning to Hawai‘i permanently in 1975.